Reviewed by: HU Medical Review Board | Last reviewed: March 2022 | Last updated: April 2023

-Anti-anxiety medications can be helpful for some people with irritable bowel syndrome (IBS), particularly those who also have emotional distress.1 Data shows that there is an association between IBS and mood disorders, such as anxiety, depression, or post-traumatic stress disorder (PTSD).2
+Anti-anxiety medicines can be helpful for some people with irritable bowel syndrome (IBS), particularly those who also have emotional distress.1 Data shows that there is an association between IBS and mood disorders, such as anxiety, depression, or post-traumatic stress disorder (PTSD).2

-Anti-anxiety medications for IBS
+Anti-anxiety drugs for IBS

-There are different categories of anti-anxiety medications:
+There are different categories of anti-anxiety drugs:

 - Antidepressants, such as Tricyclic Antidepressants, Selective Serotonin Reuptake Inhibitors or Serotonin-Norepinephrine Reuptake Inhibitors

-The most common anti-anxiety medications are benzodiazepines.
+The most common anti-anxiety drugs are benzodiazepines.
 Benzodiazepines used to treat anxiety disorders include clonazepam, alprazolam, and lorazepam.
-They are effective in relieving anxiety and take effect quickly, however, patients may build up a tolerance to them if they are taken for a long period of time.
-Like all medications, benzodiazepines may have side effects.
+They are effective in relieving anxiety and take effect quickly, but people may build up a tolerance to them if they are taken for a long period of time.
+Like all medicines, benzodiazepines may have side effects.
 The most common side effects are drowsiness and dizziness.
-Other side effects may be more serious, including allergic reactions, seizures, or difficulty swallowing or speaking.5 These are not all the possible side effects of benzodiazepines.
-Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with benzodiazepines.
+Other side effects may be more serious, including allergic reactions, seizures, or difficulty swallowing or speaking.5

 Although initially developed to treat depression, many antidepressants have shown effectiveness in treating anxiety as well.
 In addition, several of these have also shown benefits in treating the symptoms of IBS.5,6 Antidepressants also may cause unwanted side effects, including sedation, nausea, weight gain, or sexual dysfunction.
-Occasionally, patients taking some antidepressants have also experienced suicidal thinking.
-Patients should talk with their doctor about any side effects as well as the risk-benefit of their medicines.
+Occasionally, people taking some antidepressants have also experienced suicidal thinking.
+People should talk with their doctor about any side effects as well as the risk-benefit of their medicines.

-- Serotonin-norepinephrine reuptake inhibitors (SNRIs) block the absorption of the neurotransmitters serotonin and norepinephrine and have proven effective in many pain-related disorders and may help with the abdominal pain experienced by patients with IBS.9
+- Serotonin-norepinephrine reuptake inhibitors (SNRIs) block the absorption of the neurotransmitters serotonin and norepinephrine and have proven effective in many pain-related disorders and may help with the abdominal pain experienced by people with IBS.9

 Antipsychotics are named for their primary use of treating psychosis – diseases affecting the mind that is characterized by a loss of contact with reality – but they are also used to treat other conditions, including anxiety.
 Antipsychotics have many side effects, including (but not limited to) drowsiness, dizziness, weight gain, restlessness, dry mouth, constipation, nausea, vomiting, blurred vision, or seizures.
 These are not all the possible side effects of antipsychotics.
 Talk to your doctor about what to expect or if you experience any changes that concern you during treatment with antipsychotics.5